 It does have quite a few chords, but most are relatively easy to play.
 “Holly Jolly Christmas” is in the key of C, and you’ll need C, Cmaj7, G7, F, Fmaj7, Em, D7, Dm, and Am.
 It’s inspired by the Michael Buble version — you can see a live version of the song in this video (above – right).

 16. Last Christmas

 Though this song mentions Christmas, it doesn’t have a whole lot to do with the holiday.
 Despite that fact, it’s managed to be one of the most popular songs each holiday season.
 The song was written by the band Wham!, made up of Andrew Ridgeley and George Michael.

 If you’re a new player, you’re in luck — “Last Christmas” is only made up of four chords.
 This video tutorial keeps the capo on the third fret.
 With the capo here, you’ll need to play C, Am, Dm, and G. The song just repeats the chords in the same order, making this a good song to practice your chord changes with.

 Want to Learn More?

-Whether you're an experienced guitar player who just came here to quickly learn a couple of Christmas guitar before Christmas Day or a beginner just getting their bearings, you could probably benefit from some additional guidance.
+Whether you’re an experienced guitar player who just came here to quickly learn a couple of Christmas guitar songs before Christmas Day or a beginner trying out your first sew songs, you could probably benefit from some additional guidance.
 After all, a structured learning program can help any guitarist, regardless of experience, improve.
 Whether you just want to go through the occasional song tutorial or want to overhaul your whole technique, one of the many online courses out there is sure to help.